Love at Loyola

 When asked about how the two met, Joe said, “We met in our orientation class as new faculty members, but she didn’t remember me.”
 Gayla insists there are two stories here.
 “We agree that we met in new faculty orientation,” she says.
 “I say I did remember him, but I thought he was married, so I wasn’t very responsive to his chat.”

 Today Joe is a professor of Classics and also co-directs the Honors Program with Gayla, associate professor of English.
-The pair administer the Honors Program with the help of Jim Bunzli, associate professor of fine arts, and Bess Garrett, program assistant for the Center for the Humanities.
+The pair administer the Honors Program (see "Why I'll Always Be Glad I Joined the Honors Program") with the help of Jim Bunzli, associate professor of visual and performing arts, and Bess Garrett, program assistant for the Center for the Humanities.

 By working together at Loyola, both Joe and Gayla appreciate their ability to share ideas and challenges and to have someone by their side who understands what they are talking about from the inside out.
 They also get to share lunch together on most days, which they enjoy.